 5. Clear separation of development, testing and operations environment for security reasons.

 NGMN works acts as a guiding structure to the work in this study item.
 Some concepts from the NGMN work, particularly, release models are reused in this work.

-Editor’s note: Concluding remarks to be updated before finalizing the TR